patthiel/linode-test/README.md

 * In a programming language of your choice, implement a test framework with a spec that tests the below test cases for the Dark Sky API.
 The API documentation is found [here](https://darksky.net/dev/docs). (*Note*: You will need to [register](https://darksky.net/dev/register) first in order to receive an API Key).

-* Do not spend more than 2 hours on this challenge.
+* Do not spend more than 2 hours on this challenge, and do not publish it to public Github.

 * Please provide a script/dockerfile or written instructions on how to run your test suite.